 3. UserGuiding: Best for In-App Onboarding and Microsurveys

 Its no-code editor lets non-technical team members build product tours, tooltips, and onboarding checklists without engineering support.
-NPS surveys and in-app polls are built into the same platform, which means onboarding analytics and satisfaction data live together.
-You can see whether users who finished the checklist give higher NPS than those who didn't.
+NPS surveys and in-app polls live in the same platform as onboarding analytics, so you can see whether users who finished the setup checklist give higher NPS than those who didn't.
+That pairing is underrated.
+For teams needing pure survey mechanics with deep targeting rules, UserGuiding isn't the right fit, but for managing onboarding and feedback under one roof, it removes a lot of coordination overhead.

-Key Features
+Key features

 - No-code product tours, tooltips, hotspots, and checklists